SpineEventEngine/SpineEventEngine.github.io/docs/quick-start/index.md

     ```

  * The same `(type_url_prefix)` we use in this project.
- * A separate package for events of the context:
+ * A separate Java package for events of the context:

     ```proto
     option java_package="io.spine.helloworld.hello.event";
     ```
- * The outer class for all types in this file:
+ * The outer Java class for all types in this file:

     ```proto
     option java_outer_classname = "EventsProto";